amoshnin/Java-SpringBoot.Monolith-and-Microservices/applications/microservices_advanced/readmes/4APPLICATION_STRUCTURE.md

 - **Feign** uses the **Spring Cloud Load Balancer** to distribute the load among the multiple instances which are returned by Eureka

 - (in earlier version of Spring Cloud, load balancer that was used was Ribbon, but now they shifted to Spring Cloud Load Balancer as the load balancer)

+## Setting up Spring Cloud API Gateway

+Now, we have only impemeneted two microservices: (Currency Conversion Service=SpringBoot app) and (Currency Exchange Service=SpringBoot app) as well as the(Naming Server with Eureka=SpringBoot app).

+But